-Estoppel is a well-known common law principle that prevents or precludes someone from making a legal claim that is inconsistent with prior conduct if some other person has changed position detrimentally in reliance on the prior conduct.
+Estoppel is a well-known common law principle that prevents or precludes someone from making a legal claim that is inconsistent with prior conduct if some other person has changed position detrimentally in reliance on the prior conduct (referred to as "detrimental reliance").
 Estoppel thus denies a party the ability to assert a fact or right that the party otherwise could.
 Estoppel is a widely applicable legal principle that has countless manifestations.
-Roman law and its modern heir, civil law, contain the similar doctrine "venire contra proprium factum," or "no one can contradict his own act."
-Under this principle, "no one is allowed to ignore or deny his own acts, or the consequences thereof, and claim a right in opposition to such acts or consequences."
-Estoppel may even be applied if a person's silent acquiescence in the face of a duty to speak amounts to a representation.
-The principle behind estoppel can also be seen in common sayings such as "actions speak louder than words," "practice what you preach," and "put your money where your mouth is," all of which embody the idea that actions and assertions should be consistent.
-As Lord Coke stated, the word "estoppel" is used "because a man's own act or acceptance stoppeth or closeth up his mouth to allege or plead the truth."
+Roman law and its modern heir, the civil law, contain the similar doctrine "venire contra proprium factum," or "no one can contradict his own act."
+Under this principle, "no one is allowed to ignore or deny his own acts, or the consequences